 Every wheel needs 2x bearings and 1x spacer to function.
 Wheels are made of different materials, dimensions, hardness, profiles and different cores.
 The illustration tells you what is what. ...

-A spacer is mounted between 2 bearings in a wheel.
+A wheel spacer is mounted between 2 bearings in a wheel.
 The idea of a spacer is to avoid too much pressure on the bearings when tightening the axle/bolts.
-In other words using a spacer enables yo...
+In other words, using a spacer ena...

 A good set of scooter bearings is necessary to keep your stunt scooter wheels running as smoothly as possible.
 The front wheel and the back wheel contain 2 bearings each, and they are easily replaceable when that time comes.
 The time to replace the scooter bearings is when they start to make a crunching sound, or they aren’t spinning freely.
 This makes it harder to gain speed and requires more effort from the rider.